Article in Health Monitor

 About

-My name is Sarah Digby, and I suffered for over 15 years before receiving a diagnosis of endometriosis (and later, adenomyosis).
+My name is Sarah Digby, and I suffered for over 15 years before receiving a diagnosis of endometriosis.
 I am originally from San Antonio, Texas, but since 2008, I have called New York home.

 Like most with the disease, I knew early on that something was not right.
 Starting from the age of 12, I had debilitating pain that would ravage my pelvic region, radiating down my legs to the bottoms of my feet.
 My periods were so heavy that I never managed to get them under control—not even in my 20's.
 By age 13, I was regularly missing school from the severity of my symptoms.